nvim-lualine/lualine.nvim/README.md

 }
 ```

-You can also completely move your statusline to tabline by configuring
+You can also completely move your statusline to a tabline by configuring
-`lualine.tabline` and disabling `lualine.sections` and `lualine.inactive_sections`.
+`lualine.tabline` and disabling `lualine.sections` and `lualine.inactive_sections`:

 ```lua
 tabline = {